WazzaMo/DotNetProg/DotNetCore/04-Types02-ValueTypes.md

 # Types #2 - Value Types
 ## Overview
-Like Scalar Types, Value Types are passed by value when used in a function call.
-But Value Types is the bigger, more general set... let me explain.
+Like Scalar Types, Value Types are passed by value when used in a function call so all Scalars are Value Types but Value Types go beyond Scalars, basic numbers and characters, by supporting `enum` and `struct` declarations.

+Imagine you want to represent a set of values that are named and limited in the number of values.
+For instance, compass directions North, East, South and West.
+This is where *enum*s (short for enumerations) are useful.

-Scalar Types can only represent numbers and Boolean values (true / false) but what if you wanted to represent complex numbers?
+What if you wanted to represent complex numbers - with their real and imaginary component?
+This is where structures or *struct*s are useful.

-## Structures as Value Types
+## Structures
 In C# you can define a structure, using the `struct` keyword, to store multiple values as a Value Type.
 There can be performance benefits in doing this in method calls, especially in repetitive calls, as this is done very efficiently in the .NET runtime with much